Wilmington baseball, softball sweep Gardner-South Wilmington

-WILMINGTON — The last thing a road team wants to do defensively in a baseball game is give the host team extra outs and more opportunities to swing momentum.
-Gardner-South Wilmington's baseball team found that out the hard way when Wilmington took advantage of three Panthers (13-8) errors to tally nine unearned runs in Wednesday's 13-3, six-inning victory.
+The last thing a road team wants to do defensively in a baseball game is give the host team extra outs and more opportunities to swing momentum.
+Gardner-South Wilmington’s baseball team (13-8) found that out the hard way when Wilmington took advantage of three Panthers errors to tally nine unearned runs in Wednesday’s 13-3, six-inning victory.

 The Wildcats drew first blood early when Ryan Banas doubled to open the bottom of the first and was driven in a batter later on a two-bagger from Kaden Humphries.
-After that, they were given extra outs in both a five-run third sparked by a three-run Justin Walinski double, as well as a seven-run sixth highlighted by Jake Friddle's first-career grand slam.
+After that, they were given extra outs in a five-run third sparked by a three-run Justin Walinski double, as well as a seven-run sixth highlighted by Jake Friddle’s first career grand slam.

-The offensive affair was the latest in a five-game winning streak for the Wildcats, all of which have seen them score at least seven runs, as they brought their record to an even 8-8 record.
+The offensive affair was the latest in a five-game winning streak for the Wildcats, all of which have seen them score at least seven runs, as they brought their record to an even 8-8.

 “It just seems like lately everyone’s been hitting the ball,” Wildcats coach Mike Bushnell said.
 “Things have just been coming around for us the past five games.”

-While the Wildcats got it done at the dish with 13 runs and hits, senior Tyler Willis made sure to hold it down on the mound.
-In a six-inning complete game, Willis allowed three runs (two earned) on eight hits and three strikeouts thanks to a pretty simple approach.
+The Wildcats got it done at the dish with 13 runs and hits, but senior Tyler Willis made sure to hold it down on the mound.
+In a six-inning complete game, Willis allowed three runs (two earned) on eight hits and three strikeouts, thanks to a pretty simple approach.

 “I just try to throw first-pitch strikes,” Willis said.
 “It makes it easier.”

-"We’re excited to see these junior pitchers and see what they can do for us," Bushnell said.
-"Those will be our horses and we’re gonna ride them the way we have for the past five games, besides Willis in this one."
+“We’re excited to see these junior pitchers and see what they can do for us,” Bushnell said.
+“Those will be our horses, and we’re [going to] ride them the way we have for the past five games, besides Willis in this one.”

 “I think it’s pretty exciting because we’re all putting it together,” Friddle said.
 “It’s all starting to click.”